 I will never be the same.
 I won’t do it perfectly, but I will do all I can to change our world, to change my world.
 I promise you my children will know.
 They will understand that while all people are equal, our culture does not honor that reality.
 We will fight injustice and we will work for equality.
 And we will be a voice for truth.

 I cannot begin to undo my part or go back in time.
 There is no rewriting of history, no matter how much we try.
 Humility is the only way forward, the only path toward healing, my only hope of forgiveness.
 I am so sorry and it’s not enough, but it’s all I have.
-And so I ask you, people of the black community, with heart on my sleeve, blood on my hands, will you forgive me?
+And so I ask you, people of color, with heart on my sleeve, blood on my hands, will you forgive me?
 Is there a place at your table for the likes of me?
 Can we work together to prevent more wrongs?